-If you read the news, we’re just a few steps from losing jobs across industries because the bots are going to take over.
+If you go by the news reports, we’re just a few steps from losing jobs across industries because the bots are going to take over.
 AI will replace all jobs across transportation, banking, medicine… and do everything from driving cars and trucks to flipping burgers!
 For all you know they might – but right now, there’s a long way to go.
 I checked out a few blogs from digital marketing companies profiling brands experimenting with bots to engage with their customers – current and potential ones as well.
 What were the results like?
 Revealing!

 Axis Bank – Aha!